Ngauranga Gorge

 The Ngauranga Gorge is in the Wellington Region of New Zealand.
-State Highway 1 runs through the gorge, a vital link between central Wellington City and its northern suburbs and Porirua City and the Kapiti Coast; it is the main route north out of Wellington.
+State Highway 1 runs through the gorge, a vital link between central Wellington City and its northern suburbs and Porirua City and the Kāpiti Coast; it is the main route north out of Wellington.
 It is 2 km long and has a grade of approximately 8 percent.
-Sixty-five thousand vehicles a day travel through it, and it connects the Wellington Urban Motorway with the Johnsonville–Porirua Motorway.
+As of 2018, 74,000 vehicles per day travelled through the gorge, and it connects the Wellington Urban Motorway with the Johnsonville–Porirua Motorway.

-The name is derived from the former Ngā Hauranga pā at the foot of the gorge.
-Its spelling was simplified after the second world war.
+The name is derived from the former Ngā Uranga pā at the foot of the gorge.
+Early records spell the name as Ngauranga or Ngahauranga.